How the US election outcome could impact the Western Balkans – DW – 09/30/2024

 The line taken by Democratic Party candidate Kamala Harris, on the other hand, has not so far been as clear cut.
 Nevertheless, some conclusions can be drawn on the basis of both her personal background and foreign policy views.

-It is unlikely that Harris would favor Serbian or any other ethnonationalists given her multiethnic background.
+It is considered unlikely that Harris would favor Serbian nationalists or any other ethnonationalists.
 In addition, Harris's pro-Ukraine stance is well documented.

 It is possible that Ukrainian President Volodymyr Zelenskyy has warned her of Moscow's alleged plans to destabilize the Balkans or to open up new fronts there with the help of pro-Moscow irredentist Serbian nationalists.